awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

         String sourceText = getTranslatedText(preValStr);
         context.getLogger().log("NEW Value: " + sourceText);

-        // We have the source text - need to figure out what language its in.
+        // We have the source text - need to figure out what language it's in.
         DetectSentimentService sentimentService = new DetectSentimentService();
         String lanCode = sentimentService.detectTheDominantLanguage(sourceText);
         String translatedText;